 A) other people are not held to an expatiation that they have a shared responsibility in solving problems.

 B) often a martyr will feel resentment about their carrying an unequal burden, and such resentment will show itself later through reminders to others about all the work the martyr does for everyone else.
 This leads to our next power play.

 Playing to Guilt:

 While to the martyr, Playing to Guilt is a secondary level of a power play, to others it is a first stop.
 As it sounds, playing to guilt requires stirring guilty feelings in others.
 Some people may rely on a personal disability, be it physical, mental, or social to sway people.
 Perhaps some tragedy in the offenders life will be used to control other people around them.
-Perhaps something simple can be used this way, such as just being a woman or a man, being young or old, or going through a breakup can all be used this way.
+Perhaps something simple can be used this way, such as just being tired, or being young or old, or going through a breakup.

 The offender might say, “I can’t do that.”
 They might ask, “Can you help me?”
 While this may arise slowly from a temporary need for assistance, it can grow later into an expectation that tasks or duties should shift to someone else.

 Playing to guilt is similar to a martyr, but is different in that those who play to guilt do not do tasks for others to wield their power play.
 The opposite is actually the case.
 They try to get others to do tasks for them.

 Withdrawal can be a person physically removing themselves from a situation.
 It could simply be stated as, “Fine, do it your way, but I want nothing more to do with it.”
 The person may cross their arms and look away.